Angels Landing hike

 • America the Beautiful annual pass: If you are visiting more national parks, consider buying the annual pass for 80 USD.

 • Where to stay: Springdale is the closest option, but also the most expensive one.
-If you are on a budget, try Hurricane instead.
+If you are on a budget, try Hurricane or La Verkin instead.

 There, I believe I covered the most frequent questions about Angels Landing hike.
 I hope you got the answers you were looking for.
 If I missed something, let me know in the comment below.
 And if you liked this post, you are welcome to follow my Instagram and Facebook account for other travel tips and tricks. 😉